0xPolygonID/docs/docs/verifier/v3-circuit.md

 ## New circuits available

-We want to introduce new circuits - СredentialAtomicQueryV3 and CredentialAtomicQueryV3Onchain
+We are introducing two new circuits — CredentialAtomicQueryV3 and CredentialAtomicQueryV3Onchain

 :::warning

-    Circuits are in the beta version.
-Trusted setup will be performed in the next release.
+    These circuits are in beta.
+The trusted setup will be completed in the next release.
     Newest version is СredentialAtomicQueryV3-beta.1

   <details><summary>Changelog from beta.0 to beta.1</summary>

     1. ValueArrSize input is introduced, which fixes behaviour for IN / NIN operations.
-    2. Exists / Noop / Less Than Or Equal / Greater Than or Equal /  Not between / Between operators support.
+    2. Support for Exists / Noop / Less Than Or Equal / Greater Than Or Equal / Not Between / Between operators.
     3. Query hash calculation algorithm changes.
     4. Constraints and security optimizations.